dondendon/prototyping_teatimer/README.md

 ## The Code

-The code consists of three parts, the main functions, the show digit functions, and the count down digit functions.
+The code consists of three parts, the main functions, the show digit functions, and the count down digit functions.<br>
-The show digit function contains the logic of LED in different numbers, it will read the input of numbers and output the numbers on the LED screen.
+The show digit function contains the logic of LED in different numbers, it will read the input of numbers and output the numbers on the LED screen.<br>
-The count down digit functions will call the show digit function for numbers to show up, and handle different digits position showing logic in milliseconds.
+The count down digit functions will call the show digit function for numbers to show up, and handle different digits position showing logic in milliseconds.<br>
 The main functions will check the switch setting every 20 milliseconds.And if the pressure sensor is pressed, it'll trigger the count down digit functions and start the count down process.
-After countdown or the pressure is released, it will reset the Arduino board to restart the timer.
+After countdown or the pressure is released, it will reset the Arduino board to restart the timer.<br>

 ## The References
 1. 4-Digit 7-Segment Display